Reporting an Incident

 Information about Maryland laws and regulations pertaining to sexual crimes can be found at SALI’s website.

 NOTE: The criminal reporting process is not confidential since all reports are a matter of public record.
 Therefore, the college may receive information about the assault and have an obligation to take certain actions in response.
-In addition, a report to public safety does trigger a report to the Title IX Office; however this does not automatically trigger a formal Title IX Investigation.
+In addition, a report to campus safety does trigger a report to the Title IX Office; however this does not automatically trigger a formal Title IX Investigation.